1984 Hudson Valley UFO sightings: Identification

-UFOlogists
+Ufology

-According to UFOlogist Peter Gersten, in the summer of 1984, his organization Citizens Against UFO Secrecy (CAUS) received hundreds of reports of a large boomerang object hovering over trees with lights with a "slight buzz".
-Gersten had at that time not interviewed the pilots who had claimed they were responsible.
-He intended to hire a private investigator to look into the timing of reported sightings possibly corresponding to the flights by the pilots.
-Gersten believes that some of the eye-witness reports were explained by the flight of the pilots flying in a V formation, but not all of the eye-witness reports.
+According to ufologist Peter Gersten, in the summer of 1984, his organization Citizens Against UFO Secrecy (CAUS) received hundreds of reports of a large boomerang-shaped object hovering over trees with lights and a "slight buzz".
+Gersten had at that time not interviewed the pilots who had claimed responsibility, and as of September 1984, his group was offering a $1,000 reward for information regarding the identities of the pilots flying the light aircraft out of Stormville Airport.
+Gersten intended to hire a private investigator to look into the timing of reported sightings possibly corresponding to the flights by the pilots, and put forward his hypothesis that while some of the eyewitness accounts were explainable by pilots flying in a V formation, some of the reports were, in his view, not congruent with this explanation.

 Gersten stated "It could be explained as extraterrestrial.
 We had someone try to photograph (the object).
-But it has avoided being filmed" According to the manager of CPI Photo Finish in Yorktown, "We're seeing quite a few U.F.O. pictures.
+But it has avoided being filmed."
+According to the manager of CPI Photo Finish in Yorktown, "We're seeing quite a few U.F.O. pictures.
 People come in and hand you the film and say: 'Be careful with these.
 We ran outside with our camera because something was flying over our house."

-As of September 1984, Gersten's group was offering a $1,000 reward for information of the pilots flying the light aircraft out of the Stormville airport.
-Hynek, the former scientific advisor to the Air Force's Project Blue Book, who later in life favored the interdimensional hypothesis explanation of UFOs, described the incident as "absolutely weird.
+J. Allen Hynek, the former scientific advisor to the Air Force's Project Blue Book, who later in life favored the interdimensional hypothesis explanation of UFOs, described the incident as "absolutely weird.
 There's no logical explanation for it."
-Some witnesses reportedly refused to believe that planes flying in formation were responsible for their sightings, and on August 28, 1984 UFOlogists convened a conference in Brewster, New York to discuss the recent rash of UFO sightings.
+Some witnesses reportedly refused to believe that planes flying in formation were responsible for their sightings, and on August 28, 1984, ufologists convened a conference in Brewster, New York, to discuss the recent rash of UFO sightings.